hackle/blog-rust/raw/typescript-co-and-contra-variant.md

 Notice how `infer T` can be used **twice** in the same `extends` clause?
 That forces TypeScript to return a single type that accounts for both of its appearances - depending on its positioning (therefore variance).

-But how do we make sense of `InferContra` and the result and know for sure it's correct?
+But how do we know for sure that `InferContra` is giving us the correct result?

 ## Equational reasoning on types